fluxcd/source-controller/docs/spec/v1alpha1/gitrepositories.md

 // GitRepositoryRef defines the git ref used for pull and checkout operations type GitRepositoryRef struct {
-	// The git branch to checkout, defaults to ('master').
+	// The git branch to checkout, defaults to master.
 	// +optional
 	Branch string `json:"branch"`